Rolodophone/nea/report/report.md

 Then, in each frame, the processEntity method is executed for each entity.
 First I retrieve the AIComp and ActionComp of the entity.
 Then, because the actual AI procedures are defined within each entity's AIComp, all AISys does is it executes them.

 The majority of the actual game logic occurs in one of the systems.
-See the System Flowchart section for an overview of the order in which the systems act and how it all fits together.
+See the Overview Flowchart section for an overview of the order in which the systems act and how it all fits together.

 ## Launch